nui-m/Renew_MN/README.md

 # Renew_MN
-PSU_Engineering of Wind Project Development
+PSU_Engineering of Wind Project Development \
+This file is for a project completed for a grad certificate in wind engineering at PSU